-David R. Henderson is a Research Fellow with the Independent Institute, an Associate Professor of Economics at the Naval Postgraduate School, and a Research Fellow at the Hoover Institution at Stanford University.
+David R. Henderson is a Research Fellow at the Independent Institute, an Associate Professor of Economics at the Naval Postgraduate School, and a Research Fellow at the Hoover Institution at Stanford University.
 He received his Ph.D. in economics from the University of California, Los Angeles.

 Professor Henderson has been the John M. Olin Visiting Professor with the Center for the Study of American Business at Washington University in St. Louis; Senior Economist for Energy and Health Policy with the President's Council of Economic Advisers; Visiting Professor at the University of Santa Clara; Senior Policy Analyst with the Cato Institute; and Assistant Professor at the University of Rochester's Graduate School of Management.
 He is also the recipient of the Rear Admiral John Jay Schieffelin Award for Excellence in Teaching from the Naval Postgraduate School.